lbase/bpvitals/README.md

 **Friday, April 5, 2024 3:32:09 PM EDT**
-merged report_work into main after adding values to ketone combo boxes. created new branch more_rep from main   Onward
+merged report_work into main after adding values to ketone combo boxes. created new branch more_rep from main   Onward also deleted tables in database that were no longer in use.